siobhain/cormeen-walkers/README.md

 For consistency of user experience the header and footer is same on each of the 3 pages.
 The header contains the logo & navigation links to get around the website.
-The footer contains contact details & social media links.
+The footer contains social media links.

 The Gallery page reinforces the sense of community and inclusion by displaying images of walkers on a virtual photo wall.

-The Signup page contains a form asking for users name and a verified email address, a submit button which will change colour when used, once submitted the user will be advised to check their inbox for the current newsletter.
+The Signup page contains a form asking for users first name and a verified email address, a submit button which will change colour when used, once submitted the user will receive a confirmation message & advised to check their inbox for the current newsletter.

 ** RESPONSIVE
 This ws is responsive, it maintains its layout when viewed on difference screen widths.
 The site elements rearrange themesevles according to the current browser screeen width in order to maintain consistency of design and presentation.